 Next theorem summarizes the important properties of the above mechanism.

-\begin{theorem} Mechanism \autoref{mech:aa} is group strategyproof and also maximizes the social welfare in the following sense.
-Let $A$ be a group of advertisers with standard utility functions who also agree with the search engine on the CTRs and let $A'$ be the rest of the advertisers.
+\begin{theorem} Mechanism of \autoref{def:aa} is group strategyproof and also maximizes the social welfare in the following sense.
+Let $\ISubsetS$ be a group of advertisers with standard utility functions who also agree with the search engine on the CTRs and let $\ISubsetS'$ be the rest of the advertisers.
 Let $s$ denote the search engine.
-Then mechanism \ref{mech:aa} maximizes the welfare of $\{s\} \cup A$ and also the presence of $A'$ may not decrease the welfare of $\{s\} \cup A$.
-In particular, if all advertisers have standard utility functions and agree with the search engine on the CTRs then the outcome of this mechanism coincides exactly with the VCG outcome. \end{theorem}
+Welfare of $\{s\} \cup \ISubsetS$ is always maximized.
+In particular, if all advertisers have standard utility functions and agree with the search engine on the CTRs, then the outcome of this mechanism coincides exactly with the VCG outcome. \end{theorem}

-Notice that mechanism \ref{mech:aa} is group strategyproof regardless of whether the search engine and advertisers have the same estimates about the clickthrough rates.
-This answers an open question raised by \cite{AMPP09}.
-As for existing CPC ad-auction mechanisms, that we are aware of, incentive compatibility relies on everyone agreeing on clickthrough rate estimates made by the search engine.
+Notice that mechanism \ref{def:aa} is group strategyproof regardless of whether the search engine and advertisers have the same estimates about the clickthrough rates.